Actor Casey Affleck withdraws as 2018 Oscar presenter

 Two years ago he quietly separated from his wife, actress Summer Phoenix, after a nine-year marriage that produced two sons.

+(The story was corrected to show the sexual harassment accusations stemmed from a single film.)

-Reporting by Dan Whitcomb; Editing by G Crosse and Alistair Bell
+Reporting by Dan Whitcomb; editing by G Crosse and Alistair Bell